 Jeff Bezos’s wealth soars to $171.6 billion to top pre-divorce record

-Thursday, 2 July 2020 () Jeff Bezos’s net worth has smashed through its previous peak, even after he relinquished a quarter of his stake in Amazon.com Inc. as part of a divorce settlement last year.
-Shares of the Seattle-based retailer surged 4.4% to a record $2,878.70 Wednesday, boosting the founder’s world-leading fortune to $171.6 billion.
-That tops his previous high of $167.7 billion, set on Sept.
-4, 2018, according to the Bloomberg Billionaires Index.
-His gains — $56.7 billion this year alone — underscore a widening wealth gap in the U.S. during the worst economic downturn since the Great Depression.
-Initial public offerings and buoyant equity markets have bolstered mega-fortunes, even as tens of...
+Thursday, 2 July 2020 () Jeff Bezos’s net worth has smashed through its previous peak, even after he relinquished a quarter of his stake in Amazon.com as part of a divorce settlement last year.
+Shares of the Seattle-based company surged 4.4% to a record $2,878.70 Wednesday, boosting the founder’s world-leading fortune to $171.6 billion.
+That tops his previous high of […]

+The economy is in a depression.
+However, Jeff Bezos' net worth has increased.
+CNN reports that he's now worth nearly $172 billion, a new record for the world's richest person.
+This week, Bezos beat his previous wealth record that he reached prior to his divorce from his ex-wife MacKenzie.
+Much of...